Protect Your Property & New Builds

 He said unprecedented heat events are becoming more common, with temperatures more than four degrees above previous records.

-BCA / NCC Compliant FIRE RESISTANT NATA ACCREDITED / CSIRO FIRE TESTED AND BCA CERTIFED building board, FireCrunch is perfect for decks and external applications for residential and commercial properties.
+BCA / NCC Compliant FIRE RESISTANT NATA ACCREDITED / CSIRO FIRE TESTED AND BCA CERTIFIED building board, FireCrunch is perfect for decks and external applications for residential and commercial properties.
 A strong, durable and lighter weight fire resistant CLADDING it covers interior/ exterior walls, ceilings floors exterior decking wet areas etc with multiple resistance factors of not only fire, but water, sound, impact, bacteria, mould and termite resistance.
-BAL FZ flame zone is covered by AS 1530.4.-2005/16
+BAL FZ flame zone is covered by AS1530.4 (C1..C19)-/ 2025.

-With a Fire Resistance Level of (FR) 90/90/90, FireCrunch is ideal for bushfire building prone areas ( FRL 30/30/30) and can withstand temperatures of up to 1200 deg C. As an environmentally friendly, low Co2, sustainable all in one building board, FireCrunch is the smart and dependable choice.
+With a Fire Resistance Level of (FR) 90/90/90, FireCrunch is ideal for bushfire protection when building in bushfire prone areas ( FRL 30/30/30) and can withstand temperatures of up to 1200 deg C. As an environmentally friendly, low CO2, sustainable all in one building board, FireCrunch is the smart and dependable choice.
 Ideal for country cottage “timber look” & meets Max (BAL FZ) capability in Bushfire Areas.

 Source: ABC News, Perthnow, Canberra Times